 Toronto’s new LRT will be the Next Big Thing to move us around our city, and it’s bringing plenty of new development along for the ride

-After almost a decade of construction, Toronto’s Eglinton Crosstown LRT is – fingers crossed – almost complete.
-Set to open in 2022, the light transit line will transform Eglinton Avenue into a key transit corridor.
+After a decade of construction, Toronto’s Eglinton Crosstown LRT is – fingers crossed – almost complete.
+Set to open in 2023, the light transit line will transform Eglinton Avenue into a key transit corridor.
 Translation?
 Development, and plenty of it.
 While Yonge and Eg remains perpetually awash in sky-high construction cranes, the 25-station Crosstown is already proving a catalyst for change along the entirety of its 19-kilometre span.

 It all starts on Weston Road.
 At the Crosstown’s western terminus, Metrolinx is transforming the former Eastman Kodak Company building into Mount Dennis station, the line’s marquee transit hub.
 While most of the old complex was demolished, Kodak Building 9, a 1939 light-industrial landmark, is being adapted as a new station entrance.
 Doing so is no small feat: raised onto steel and concrete rails, the 3,000-tonne structure was moved 60 metres north to allow for site clearing, then returned to its original location for a thorough retrofit.
 METROLINX.CA